 “Mate, we can walk from here.
 I’m so, so sorry,” said Christopher as he and Olivia attempted to clean up the mess with the packet of tissues from Olivia’s bag.
 Before he left the car, Christopher opened his wallet and handed over a fifty dollar note.
 “Hopefully that covers the cleaning bill mate, haha!
 What a start to the day.”

-I nodded my head with a smile as Christopher, Olivia and Captain Kellogg’s left my car.
+I nodded my head and smiled as Christopher, Olivia and Captain Kellogg’s left my car.
 As I drove to the nearest car wash, shirtless and smelling like baby spew, I contemplated life and if maybe this was a sign to hang up the driving gloves (I don’t actually wear driving gloves) and find a “real” job.
 I quickly changed my mind when the nice man at the carwash had tears of laughter running down his face as I recounted my morning from hell.

 If you have a car vomit story that can rival mine I would love to hear it!
 Also, if you’re outraged about any of the discontinued Aussie snacks I mentioned in this post please feel free to vent.
 If I missed out any crackers please tell me which ones!